Archery Tip - 10 Steps to Better Accuracy on Quick Shots

 We’ve all heard somebody say something like, “This new bow is so fast you probably only need one pin out to 50 yards!”
-In response, experienced bowhunters collectively snicker because you all know better – that is…until I let you all in on one of my best-kept secrets.
+In response, experienced bowhunters collectively snicker because you all know better - that is...until I let you all in on my best-kept archery tip.
 Furthermore, if you use a single-pin, movable sight – this is THE WAY to set your sight for almost every hunting situation.

-I used his trick pin on this Oregon bull.
+I used this trick pin on this Oregon bull.
 Being able to draw back as the bull approached, without having to worry about ranging, was key to getting the shot.

 To illustrate the point in my intro, let’s assume I wanted to shoot a super-fast bow that spits a hunting arrow out at 330 fps.
 I’d still completely miss the vitals on a broadside mule deer at 30 and 46 yards if I aimed dead-on with my 40-yard pin (based on calculations from Archer’s Advantage software).
 That’s assuming a huge, ten-inch (+/- 5”) vital zone.
 In other words, this fast bow example is still a long way from effectively using one pin out to 50 yards.